Kenefic, Oklahoma

 Kenefic is a town in Bryan County, Oklahoma, United States.
-The population was 196 at the 2010 census, a 2 percent increase from the total of 192 recorded in 2000.
+As of the 2020 census, Kenefic had a population of 147.
 The town was named for William Kenefick, president of the Missouri, Oklahoma and Gulf Railroad (MO&G), which had constructed a rail line through the region.
 The town name has been spelled both Kenefic and Kenefick throughout its history.

 History

 At the time of its founding Kenefic was located in Blue County, Choctaw Nation.

 Geography

 According to the United States Census Bureau, the town has a total area of 1.0 sqmi, all land.

 The town is served by both State Highway 48 and State Highway 22.

 McGee Creek State Park and McGee Creek Lake are to the northeast; Lake Texoma is to the southwest.